elaina-hales/startup/notes.md

 - production environment -- published environment, the one in the cloud, should be the complete version

 - javascript is back end code
-- caddy handles web authentication and allows us to run other services and route our requests to the right service
+- caddy handles web authentication and allows us to run other services and route our requests to the right service (serve files and redirects web traffic)
-- 1. serve files
-- 2. redirects web traffic

 - user -- site -- get IP address, DNS (Route53) and talk to the server (EC2), the internet connects these